 Keep your adult listeners busy When telling a Bible Story to toddlers it helps to keep their adults involved.
 Encourage everyone to join in with a variety of actions to do, phrases to repeat, sounds to make.

-Plan ahead.
+Plan your stories for the year Plan ahead.
 Look at term dates (use your local school dates) and work out your timetable.
 Note down any special dates you want to celebrate – Harvest, Christmas, Easter, summer party.
 Plan your stories for the year ahead.
 Start with a theme for each half term.
 Some ideas –… Read More Storytelling tip #13

 Knit some storytelling characters Knitted toys are some of the best storytelling props you can have.
 If you can’t knit find someone who can.
 Acrylic yarn is inexpensive and comes in lots of colours.
 You don’t need loads of knitted toys – just a few men and woman with different hair (some grey for older… Read More Storytelling tip #11

 Start a file of your storytelling ideas Keeping a collection of ideas is great – if you have a few weeks and you don’t know what to do you have ideas to fall back on.
 Think of themes – homes Jesus visited, stories people told, things God made.
 Under these headings add specific stories, prop… Read More Storytelling tip #10